amazingchow/amazingchow/README.md

 ### 👋 Hi you!!!

-* 🖥 I'm distributed-system development engineer based in Shenzhen, China.
+* 🖥 I'm a distributed-system development engineer based in Shenzhen, China.
 * 🔍 I'm currently working for Sensetime Smart City Group.
 * 💼 Previously, I have graduated from HUST EE, and got a master's degree.
 * 🧐 I'm Interested in distributed-system and raspberry pi.
 Recently focus on distributed-storage-system.